MLOpsVN/courses.mlops.vn/docs/CODE_OF_CONDUCT.md

 ### Scope

-This code of conduct applies to all repos and communities for LinkedIn-managed open source projects regardless of whether or not the repo explicitly calls out its use of this code.
+This code of conduct applies to all repos and communities for MLOpsVN-managed open source projects regardless of whether or not the repo explicitly calls out its use of this code.
 The code also applies in public spaces when an individual is representing a project or its community.
 Examples include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

-Note: Some LinkedIn-managed communities have codes of conduct that pre-date this document and issue resolution process.
+Note: Some MLOpsVN-managed communities have codes of conduct that pre-date this document and issue resolution process.
 While communities are not required to change their code, they are expected to use the resolution process outlined here.
 The review team will coordinate with the communities involved to address your concerns.

 ### Reporting Code of Conduct Issues

 We encourage all communities to resolve issues on their own whenever possible.
 This builds a broader and deeper understanding and ultimately a healthier interaction.
-In the event that an issue cannot be resolved locally, please feel free to report your concerns by contacting [oss@mlops.vn](mailto:oss@mlops.vn).
+In the event that an issue cannot be resolved locally, please feel free to report your concerns by contacting [mlopsvn@gmail.com](mailto:mlopsvn@gmail.com).

 In your report please include: